 With hit shows like Portlandia and Grimm filming around town, Portlanders are spending more time than ever in the spotlight.
 And thanks to a trove of design talent, residents are more than ready for their close-ups.
 For starters, half a dozen local designers have competed on Project Runway (with three of them nabbing the grand prize).
 Longtime local thread-maker Pendleton has gained new fans with its locally designed Portland Collection.
 All this attention has translated into a surplus of places to suit up for day or night.
 Check out the central city’s top retail hubs for a mix of both name-brand designers and signature indie aesthetics.

 Within easy walking distance of central downtown and accessible by both the Portland Streetcar and MAX light rail, Portland’s burgeoning West End district is a true haute hot spot.
-Chic boutique Frances May headlines the trendy cluster with lines like Gretchen Jones NYC, Church & State and Pendleton’s new collection.
+Chic boutique Frances May headlines the trendy cluster with lines like Acne, Carven and Church & State.
 Just around the corner, visit Radish Underground for a focus on Northwest-centric lines like Suzabelle’s perfectly tailored dresses and rough-hewn metal accessories from Sahlia Michelle.
 Finish off the tour des boutiques with a trip to Canoe.
 The home and accessories store offers modern yet quirky items with long-lasting appeal.
 Roam the airy space to find anything from a wooden watch to a cast-iron owl ready to perch in your living room.

 Located at the corner of West Burnside Street and Southwest 13th Avenue, the Black Box building is a beehive of buzzed-about fashion.
-The building is home to the only retail outpost of cutting-edge online shoe giant Solestruck as well as Yo Vintage!, offering limited-edition new and vintage clothes and accessories, and Tanner Goods, maker of custom leather belts, heirloom-quality wallets and waxed canvas bags.
+The building is home to the only retail outpost of cutting-edge online shoe giant Solestruck as well as Tanner Goods, maker of custom leather belts, heirloom-quality wallets and waxed canvas bags.

 Opened in summer 2013, Union Way occupies an alley between the Ace Hotel and Powell’s Books with a European-style arcade filled with shops and restaurants.
 The offerings include men’s and women’s clothing from Steven Alan, high-end denim from Self Edge, made-in-Portland Danner Boots and more.